Geodesic structure of spacetime near singularities: Introduction

 \subsection{Synge's world function and van Vleck determinant}

 Synge's world function and van Vleck determinant are two important bi-scalars that characterize measurements in curved spacetimes, and also appear ubiquitously in quantum field theory.
-Two-point (and higher) correlators of quantum fields in curved spacetime have a universal expansion in the world function near the coincidence limit.
-These expansions form the backbone of the point-splitting program for regularization in curved spacetime, and has been developed and employed extensively by de Witt, Cristensen, Parker and others in deriving covariant expansions of effective lagrangians in curved spacetimes, covariant formulation of path integral etc. The use of the world function as a fundamental object to study spacetime dates back to Synge, where it is defined operationally as half the square of the geodesic distance between the two spacetime points (denoted by $\Omega(x,x')$).
+Two-point (and higher) correlators of quantum fields in curved spacetime have a universal expansion in terms of the world function near the coincidence limit.
+These expansions form the backbone of the point-splitting program for regularization in curved spacetime, and have been developed and employed extensively by de Witt \cite{DeWitt:1975}, Cristensen \cite{Christensen:1976},\cite{Christensen:1978}, Parker\cite{ParkerFulling:1974} and others in deriving covariant expansions of effective lagrangians in curved spacetimes, covariant formulation of path integral etc. The use of the world function as a fundamental object to study spacetime dates back to Synge \cite{Synge:1960}, where it is defined operationally as half the square of the geodesic distance between the two spacetime points (denoted by $\Omega(x,x')$).
 The spacetime metric $g_{ab}(x)$ can be constructed as the coincidence limit of $\nabla_{a}\nabla_{b}\Omega(x,y)$, i.e.

 Similarly, higher order coincidences gives us information about the spacetime curvature.
 Thus world function can be used to study tensor expansions on a given spacetime manifold in a covariant manner.
-The only hindrance to it's use (apart from possible existence of multiple geodesics connecting two points) is the non-existence of any closed-form expression for geodesic interval as a function of spacetime coordinates even in highly symmetric spacetimes.
-In fact, to the best of our knowledge, closed form expressions are known only in maximally symmetric and plane-wave spacetimes \cite{hari:2021gns},\cite{Harte:2012uw}.
-It would surprise the in-cognoscenti that the simplest and most widely encountered spacetimes such as Schwarzschild and FLRW have no closed form expression for $\Omega$.
+The only hindrance to its use (apart from the possible existence of multiple geodesics connecting two points) is the non-existence of any closed-form expression for the geodesic interval as a function of spacetime coordinates, even in highly symmetric spacetimes.
+In fact, to the best of our knowledge, closed-form expressions are known only in maximally symmetric and plane-wave spacetimes \cite{hari:2021gns},\cite{Harte:2012uw}.
+It would surprise the in-cognoscenti that the simplest and most widely encountered spacetimes, such as Schwarzschild and FLRW, have no closed-form expression for $\Omega$.
 In this work, we derive a systematic representation for the world function in FLRW and Bianchi spacetimes, in a form that is applicable near singularities in these spacetimes.